Skip to content

 Event status

 This allows you to hide the live stream from your viewers until the actual event begins.
 Unless the status is set to Started, viewers will see a poster image (or message) in the embedded player.
-Additionally, the status also determines if you can start broadcasting and whether language rooms are available to interpreters (T@H) and transcribers and correctors (captions).
+Additionally, the status also determines if you can start broadcasting and whether language rooms are available to interpreters (T@H) and subtitlers and correctors (captions).
 Finally, when an event starts, a cloud recording is also started.

 Note: this also applies if you have a webinar plan.
 In that case, the embedded player is the player that participants see on the webinar page.